sfissel/washington-housing-market-project/README.md

 Our findings provide valuable insights into predicting house prices and identifying wealthier neighborhoods in King County.
 The results can empower buyers and sellers with data-driven decision-making tools.
 Further refinement and exploration of additional factors could enhance predictive models for more accurate real-world applications.

 ##
-<em> For detailed code, visualizations, and additional information, please refer to the project's Jupyter Notebook and associated files. </em>
+<em> For detailed code, visualizations, and additional information, please refer to the project's R Markdown script and report. </em>